pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

     - This label tells the Namespace Provisioner controller to add this namespace to the desired-namespaces ConfigMap.
     - By default, the label’s value can be anything, including "".
-    - If required, you can change the default label selector, see [Customize Installation](customize-installation.md).
+    - If required, you can change the default label selector, see [Install Namespace Provisioner](customize-installation.md).
   3. Run the following command to verify the default resources have been created in the namespace:

       ```console